AhmedMohamed1404/Analysis-of-Promotional-Campaigns-with-Actionable-Insights/README.md

 4. Data Documentation Review: Review metadata to grasp dataset structure, meaning, and potential quality issues prior to cleaning

 ### Exploratory Data Analysis
+EDA utilized promotional data to investigate some of these inquiries.

 - Which are the top 10 stores in terms of Incremental Revenue (IR) generated from the promotions?
 - Is there a significant difference in the performance of discount-based promotions versus BOGOF (Buy One Get One Free) or cashback promotions?
 - Which product categories saw the most significant lift in sales from the promotions?